LD-ZNet: A Latent Diffusion Approach for Text-Based Image Segmentation: Experiments

 \section{Experiments}

 \textbf{Implementation details:} In this paper, we use the stable-diffusion v1.4 checkpoint as our LDM that internally uses the frozen ViT-L/14 CLIP text encoder \cite{radford2021learning}.
-We implement the above described $Z$Net and LD-$Z$Net in pytorch inside the stable-diffusion library.
+We implement the above described ZNet and LD-ZNet in pytorch inside the stable-diffusion library.
 We also initialize our networks with the weights from the LDM wherever possible, while initializing the remaining parameters from a normal distribution.
-We train $Z$Net and LD-$Z$Net on 8 NVIDIA A100 gpus with a batch size of 4 using the Adam optimizer and a base learning rate of 5$e^{-7}$ per mini-batch sample, per gpu.
+We train ZNet and LD-ZNet on 8 NVIDIA A100 gpus with a batch size of 4 using the Adam optimizer and a base learning rate of 5$e^{-7}$ per mini-batch sample, per gpu.
 For all our experiments, we keep the text encoder frozen and use an image resolution of 384 for a fair comparison with the previous works.

 \textbf{Datasets:} We use Phrasecut \cite{wu2020phrasecut}, which is currently the largest dataset for the \textit{text-based image segmentation} task, with nearly 340K phrases along with corresponding segmentation masks that not only permit annotations for stuff classes but also accommodate multiple instances.
 Following \cite{radford2021learning}, we randomly augment the phrases from a fixed set of prefixes.
 For the images, we randomly crop a square around the object of interest with maximum area, ensuring that the object remains at least partially visible.
 We avoid negative samples to remove ambiguity in the LDM features for non-existent objects.